auth0/auth0-spring-security-api/README.md

 `auth0.securedRoute`: - This is the URL pattern to secure a URL endpoint.
 Should start with `/` Note, if you are using the default library configuration (not overriding with your own) which just secures a single, specific context path then this value is important.
 However, if you are building an application which may have several different secured endpoints, or you don't want / need to specify an explicit configuration value in this .properties file then just set the value to something that signifies this.
 Perhaps `auth0.securedRoute: UNUSED`.
-Then just ignore the `securedRoute` entirely when you specify your own configuration
+Then just ignore the `securedRoute` entirely when you specify your own configuration.
+See the section `Extending Auth0SecurityConfig` below for further info.
+The takeaway message is that this property value is a convenience for the developer to configure an endpoint by context path
-- see the section `Extending Auth0SecurityConfig` below for further info.
-The takeaway message is that this property value is a convenience for the developer to configure an endpoint by context path (.eg all URLS with `/api/v1/` in their context path) - but there is no obligation to actually reference this property in your own HttpSecurity configuration.
+(.eg all URLS with `/api/v1/` in their context path) - but there is no obligation to actually reference this property in your own HttpSecurity configuration.

 `auth0.base64EncodedSecret` - This is a boolean value indicating whether the Secret used to verify the JWT is base64 encoded.
 Default is `true`